 Take notes about code that might fall into a pattern.
 Write down which patterns it might apply in.

-[Patterns] are primarily there to serve the developers using them and should not force changes to behavior in the user experience that would not be incurred without the use of a pattern.
+Design patterns should be entirely transparent to any type of user experience.
+They are primarily there to serve the developers using them and should not force changes to behavior in the user experience that would not be incurred without the use of a pattern.

 Patterns serve developers, and should not change end users experience.